maarten-pennings/I2C-tool/I2Ctest8266/README.md

 ## Multi segment test case (run2/loopback2)
 I continued with a more complex test case: I wanted to create as many special clock pulses as possible.
 It wrote the function `loopback2()`.
 This function also writes and reads back 4 bytes.
-However, it uses two segments for writing and reading the data
+However, it uses _two_ segments for writing and _two_ for reading the data.

 It sends these two transactions
 ```